Using Chase Credit Journey To Check Your Credit Score

 Other ways to check your credit score

-Another way to get your FICO Score 8 is directly from the credit bureau Experian by signing up for the online tool Experian Boost — aimed at helping those with thin credit files bulk up their credit history by linking a bank account and building credit with recurring payments such as utility bills, phone payments and Netflix subscriptions, which don’t normally contribute to your credit score.
+In addition to letting you check your credit score, Experian Boost offers a chance to improve a thin credit file by letting users link a bank account and build credit with recurring payments such as utility bills, phone payments and Netflix subscriptions, which don’t normally contribute to your credit score.
 However, this will only impact your score when it’s generated from Experian data.